fieldb02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Permissions

-1. Script that switches the current user to the user betty
+0. Script that switches the current user to the user betty

-2.		whoami command
+1.		whoami command

-3. Find all groups the user belongs to
+2. Find all groups the user belongs to

-4. Change ownership of hello to betty
+3. Change ownership of hello to betty

+4. Script that creates the hello file